graphprotocol/adchain-subgraph/README.md

 This example uses the [AdChain](https://publisher.adchain.com/registry) that was recently deployed to mainnet.
 This registry keeps a list of websites that are deemed to not be committing ad fraud.
 Any AdChain token holder can submit an application to include a new website onto the list.
 Those applications can be challenged by other token holders.
 All of this data can be queried using The Graph.

-See the [getting started guide](https://github.com/graphprotocol/graph-node/blob/master/getting-started-docs/docs/getting-started.md) for details on setting up a Graph node using this subgraph.
+The [Graph Node](https://github.com/graphprotocol/graph-node) contains instructions for running everything.
+Additionally see the [Getting Started Guide](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md) for a detailed walkthrough of how the pieces fit together.

 Once you have built the subgraph and started a Graph Node you may open a GraphiQL browser at `127.0.0.1:8000` and get started with these example queries.